Keyboard shortcuts

 What is awkward at authoring time is fragmentation: domain experts may edit several files in several formats, each with its own naming and reuse conventions.

 One concrete example: an x-inverseOf extension can declare that one property is the reverse of another.
 JSON Schema has no native inverse; the extension lets the query planner and graph-to-JSON extractor know which side is canonical.
-It works, but it pushes semantic detail into a vocabulary that was not designed for it.
+It works, but it pushes semantic detail into a vocabulary that was not designed for it — and is on a retirement path toward the general lens mechanism.
 Similar pressures appear as the framework grows.

 What LinkML offers